springinnovate/carbon_edge_model/README.rst

 ``python align_rasters_for_carbon_model.py path_to_raster_folder/*.tif``

-This creates a directory called ``processed_rasters/aligned_rasters`` which is a copy of all the rasters in the base folder but aligned and projected into the same dimensions.
+This creates a directory called ``processed_rasters`` which is a copy of all the rasters in the base folder but aligned and projected into the same dimensions.

 Step 2 -- Extract landcover type masks
 **************************************

 In this step the landcover rasters are processed into forest, urban, and crop mask rasters.
 These are used to identify where the model should be run (forest only) but also in a later step to measure any distance weighted influence from those landcover types.
 To extract masks from any number of ESA landcover rasters run the following command

-``python extract_landcover_masks.py processed_rasters/aligned_rasters/[landcover pattern].tif``
+``python extract_landcover_masks.py processed_rasters/[landcover pattern].tif``

 This script expects landcover rasters to be in the ESA format with the following classifications:
   * cropland: 10-41